Poet laureate: England

 In England, the term "poet laureate" is restricted to the official office of Poet Laureate, attached to the royal household.
 However, no authoritative historical record exists of the office of Poet Laureate of England.

 The office developed from earlier practice when minstrels and versifiers were members of the king's retinue.
 Richard Cœur-de-Lion had a versificator regis (English: king's poet), Gulielmus Peregrinus (William the Pilgrim), and Henry III had a versificator named Master Henry.
 In the fifteenth century, John Kay, a versifier, described himself as Edward IV's "humble poet laureate".
 According to Notes and Queries (1876), King Henry I paid 10 shillings a year to a versificator regis.

 Geoffrey Chaucer (1340–1400) was called Poet Laureate, being granted in 1389 an annual allowance of wine.
 W. Hamilton describes Chaucer, Gower, Kay, Andrew Bernard, John Skelton, Robert Whittington, Richard Edwards and Samuel Daniel as "volunteer Laureates".

 John Skelton studied at the University of Oxford in the early 1480s and was advanced to the degree of "poet laureate" in 1488, when he joined the court of King Henry VII to tutor the future Henry VIII.
 The title of laureate was also conferred on him by the University of Louvain in 1492 and by the University of Cambridge in 1492–3.
 He soon became famous for his rhetoric, satire and translations and was held in high esteem by the printer William Caxton, who wrote, in the preface to The Boke of Eneydos compyled by Vargyle (Modern English: The Book of the Aeneid, compiled by Virgil) (1490):

 But I pray mayster John Skelton, late created poete laureate in the unyversite of Oxenforde, to oversee and correct this sayd booke.

 The academic use of the term laureate became associated again with royalty when King James I created a pension for Ben Jonson in 1617, although there is no formal record extant.
 He was succeeded by William Davenant.

 The royal office Poet Laureate was officially conferred by letters patent on John Dryden in 1668, after Davenant's death, and the post became a regular institution.
 There are other, non-official, laureate titles, such as the commercially sponsored "Children's Laureate" for an "eminent writer or illustrator of children's books to celebrate outstanding achievement in their field", and the Poetry Foundation's Young People's Poet Laureate.
+As of 2026, the current Poet Laureate is Simon Armitage.